Effective Date: June 30, 2023

 - Do we send you marketing communications?
 Yes, subject to local requirements (for example, opt-in consent)

 - Do we send you push notifications on mobile devices?
 Yes, with your consent

 Strava is headquartered in San Francisco, California, USA and our Services are provided to you by Strava, Inc.

 Information Strava Collects

 Strava collects information from devices and apps you connect to Strava.
 For example, you may connect your Garmin watch or Flywheel account to Strava and information from these devices and apps will be passed along to Strava.

-- When you make a payment on Strava, you may provide payment information such as your payment card or other payment details.
-We use Payment Card Industry compliant third-party payment services and we do not store your credit card information.
+When you make a payment on Strava, you may provide payment information such as your payment card or other payment details.
+We use Payment Card Industry (PCI) compliant third-party payment services and we do not store your credit card information.